thdngan/arboretum/content/posts/index.md

 ---
-title: All Posts
+title: Writing
 tags:
   - graph-exclude
 comments: false
 ---
-Basically writings that I put more time and effort into, usually longer than [[notes_folder/index|notes]].
+Basically writing that I put more time and effort into, usually longer than [[notes_folder/index|notes]].